$\Omega$-dibaryon production with hadron interaction potential from the lattice QCD in relativistic heavy-ion collisions: Introduction

 \section{Introduction}

-Strangeness dibaryon has been investigated in theory and experiments for a long period since $H-$dibaryon was predicted by Jaffe~\cite{PhysRevLett.38.195}.
-However to date there is only one stable dibaryon measured as deuteron ($d$). $\Omega-$dibaryons, namely $N\Omega$ ($^5S_2$) and $\Omega\Omega$ ($^1S_0$), were proposed in several theoretical works and considered as the most promising candidates of strangeness dibaryons~\cite{CLEMENT2017195, CHO2017279}.

-Goldman {\it et~al.}~\cite{PhysRevLett.59.627} predicted the strangeness-3 dibaryons by use of two different quark models of hadrons.
-In the framework of the quark delocalization color screening model and the chiral quark model, the $N\Omega$ dibaryon was further studied and the binding energy was estimated from a few MeV to hundred MeV within different configurations~\cite{PhysRevC.51.3411,PhysRevC.92.065202}.
-A baryon-baryon interaction model with meson exchanges also calculated the $N-\Omega$ two-body system and suggested a quasibound state with binding energy 0.1 MeV~\cite{PhysRevC.98.015205}.
-Lattice QCD reported the results of the spin-2 $N\Omega$ dibaryon with large binding energy 18.9 MeV by the HAL QCD collaboration by using pion mass $m_{\pi}$ = 875 MeV and kaon mass $m_{K}$ = 916 MeV~\cite{NPA201489}.
-A further work from the lattice QCD near the physical point suggested that the binding energy of $N\Omega$ dibaryon is 2.46 MeV and 1.54 MeV, respectively, with and without Coulomb attraction~\cite{IRITANI2019284}.
+Dibaryon is attracting much attention in hadron physics as well as heavy-ion physics communities.
+In traditional sector of light quarks, only one stable dibaryon was experimental measurable so far, i.e. deuteron ($d$) as a molecular state of neutron and proton.
+In sector of strange quark, strangeness dibaryon has been investigated in theory and experiments for a long period since $H-$dibaryon was predicted by Jaffe~\cite{PhysRevLett.38.195}. $\Omega-$dibaryons, such as $N\Omega$ ($^5S_2$) and $\Omega\Omega$ ($^1S_0$), were proposed in several theoretical work and considered as the most promising candidates of strangeness dibaryons~\cite{CLEMENT2017195, CHO2017279}.
+Goldman {\it et~al.}~\cite{PhysRevLett.59.627} predicted the strangeness-3 dibaryons by using of two different quark models of hadrons.
+In the framework of the quark delocalization color screening model and the chiral quark model, the $N\Omega$ dibaryon was further studied and its binding energy was estimated from a few MeV to a hundred MeV within different configurations~\cite{PhysRevC.51.3411,PhysRevC.92.065202}.
+A baryon-baryon interaction model with meson exchanges also calculated the $N-\Omega$ two-body system which was suggested as a quasibound state with the binding energy of 0.1 MeV~\cite{PhysRevC.98.015205}.
+The lattice QCD near the physical point (with pion mass $m_{\pi}$ = 146 MeV) suggested that the binding energy of $N\Omega$ dibaryon is 2.46 MeV and 1.54 MeV, respectively, with and without Coulomb attraction~\cite{IRITANI2019284}.